H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 ## 40.1 Purpose and Scope

-This chapter defines the test harness and continuous validation strategy for Ms. Jarvis as of ★ March 28, 2026.
+This chapter defines the test harness and continuous validation strategy for Ms. Jarvis as of ★ April 2, 2026.
 It incorporates:

 - The **March 15, 2026** baseline (commit `b90f9ff`, 349.87s end-to-end, 79
   containers).